Joaopmsitz/microsoft-sentinel-labs/lab-05-sentinel-soar-foundations/README.md

 **Completed**

-The lab successfully implemented and validated a Microsoft Sentinel SOAR workflow using Automation Rules, Azure Logic Apps Playbooks, System Assigned Managed Identity, and Azure RBAC.
+Implemented and validated a Microsoft Sentinel SOAR workflow using **Automation Rules, Azure Logic Apps, Managed Identity, and Azure RBAC**.

-The workflow was tested end-to-end from incident creation through automated response.
-An initial HTTP 403 authorization failure was investigated and resolved by correcting the permissions assigned to the playbook's managed identity.

-The final validation confirmed that Microsoft Sentinel could automatically trigger the Logic Apps playbook and that the playbook could successfully perform an action against the incident.

-This lab demonstrates practical experience with **Sentinel automation, SOAR, Logic Apps, managed identities, Azure RBAC, incident response, and cloud security troubleshooting**.
+The lab included troubleshooting an initial **HTTP 403 authorization failure** and successfully automating an action against a Sentinel incident after correcting the managed identity permissions.